Nominating an assessment committee

 Rules applicable to all members of the committee

 - All members must be at an academic level corresponding to associate professor or higher in the relevant subject area.
-If an assessor does not have the title "professor" or "associate professor", the CV of the relevant assessor must be submitted in the form "Nominating an assessment committee"
+Senior researchers employed at Danish universities and the government research institutions are considered to be at associate professor level.
+If an assessor does not have the title "professor" or "associate professor", the CV of the relevant assessor must be submitted in the form "Appointment of assessment committee".
+If the assessor is employed as a “senior researcher” at a Danish university or Danish government research institution, no CV is necessary.

 - None of the suggested members must have published articles together with the PhD student nor worked on manuscripts together